How to Find a Sublet

 You got a summer internship, a temporary work assignment, or you’re trying out a city that you’re contemplating moving to.
-Whatever the reason, sometimes a short-term sublet is the best option for renting an apartment.
+Whatever the reason, sometimes finding a sublet or short-term rental is your best option.
 It saves you the hassle of singing and breaking a long-term lease, or convincing potential roommates to crash on their couch.
-If you don’t want summer accommodations to be one of your 99 problems, here is a quick guide on where and how to look for a sublet.

 If you’re a student or are looking to move to a college town over the summer, things might be a bit easier for you.
 Over the summer, many students return home and sublet their college apartments.
 Check out student housing pages and community groups to find short-term sublets.

 Month-to-month rental agreements are a great option for someone looking for a short-term lease.
-You won’t be tied to a year-long lease and if needed you could move out either earlier or later.
+You won’t be tied to a year-long lease.
+If you need to move out either earlier or later, you can.

 Vacation rentals as short-term leases maybe your best bet for finding summer accommodations.
-These properties are designated for short-term leases, so the landlord will not be surprised when you tell them that you’re planning on staying for only a few months.
+These properties are designated for short-term leases.
+Therefore, the landlord will not be surprised when you tell them that you’re planning on staying for only a few months.

 There is even a website called exactly that, VacationRentals.com, which lets you search for long-term vacation rentals.